 “We actually do far more than we need to be doing and get only tiny amounts of productivity out of all of that doing.”Thom Knoles

-what are we meant to accomplish?
+What are we meant to accomplish?

+What does accomplish mean?
 What is the accomplishment?
 It’s incumbent on us to accomplish a lot.

 As a collective, we’re born with a massive brain of hundreds of billions of neurons with infinite potential.
 Because we accumulate stress and do not practice useful techniques to explore our optimal brainpower, we waste a tremendous amount of our potential.

-Make productive use of your brainpower and consciousness state.
+In order to feel more accomplished, make productive use of your brainpower and consciousness state.
 We want to have evidence that our doing less has, in fact, accomplished more than what we accomplished before.